Skip to content

 Once we have trained the network, we can build a new network with the trained variables.
 We verify our encoder by taking only the encoding block, changing the postprocess, etc. Below, we verify our quantum autoencoder by comparing the input with the output of an encoder-decoder network.

-We create the following network containing two quantum blocks:
+We create the following network containing three quantum blocks:

-The network weights are allocated together with the trained ones.
+The network weights are allocated with the trained ones.

 Qlayer for verifying the quantum autoencoder containing three quantum blocks: (1) data encoding, (2) trained encoder, and (3) inverse of trained encoder (i.e., decoder)